 exists.
 Recogito is an annotation tool developed by Pelagios Commons which provides for the

 machine-assisted annotation of texts, including TEI texts, with the names of persons,

 and events.
 These may be exported in a variety of formats, including TEI.
 The TEI

-export mechanism understandably has trouble with overlapping markup (e.g. if part
+existing document, and the export mechanism understandably has trouble with overlapping

-useful with the output.
-One possible “something useful” that suggests itself is to
+One possible “something useful” that suggests itself is to create a browser-based

 render TEI documents for annotation.
 All sorts of visualizations are possible, including

 turning the identified names into links, adding mouseover animations for them, index

 But the sticking point here is the “standard format” part.
 What we would need is a